AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Chat Rooms/agora_chat_chatroom_web.md

         // Occurs when a user joins a chat room. case 'memberPresence':
             break;
-        // When custom chat room attributes are set or changed, all room members receives this callback. case 'updateChatRoomAttributes':
+        // Occurs when custom chat room attributes are set or changed. case 'updateChatRoomAttributes':
             break;
-        // When custom chat room attributes are removed, all room members receives this callback. case 'removeChatRoomAttributes':
+        // Occurs when custom chat room attributes are removed. case 'removeChatRoomAttributes':
             break;
         default: